 UPDATE - Modifying Existing Data

 Your database shouldn't be static since data isn't.
 The UPDATE statement allows you to change current records according to predetermined criteria.
 Having this in your toolbox of SQL commands is essential for keeping your data current and accurate.
+However, managing changes across larger datasets can become complex, especially when scaling operations.
+Implementing schema migration can accelerate your pipelines, ensuring smoother transitions and minimizing downtime during updates.

 UPDATE table_name